 For Seniors: Turn on InPrivate Browsing in Internet Explorer

-If you don’t want to use InPrivate Browsing but would like to clear your browsing history manually from time to time, with IE open you can press Ctrl+Shift+Delete to do so.
+If you don’t want to use InPrivate Browsing but would like to clear your browsing history manually from time to time, with IE open, press Win+I and click Options.
+In the History section, click Select and then click to choose what you want to delete.
+Finally, click the Delete button to delete selected items.